 Bottom Row: Maximilian Schell (Judgment at Nuremberg), Mira Sorvino (Mighty Aphrodite), Sissy Spacek (Coal Miner’s Daughter), Mary Steenburgen (Melvin and Howard), Meryl Streep (Kramer vs. Kramer, Sophie’s Choice – and later The Iron Lady), Barbra Streisand (Funny Girl), Hilary Swank (Boys Don’t Cry – and later Million Dollar Baby), Jon Voight (Coming Home), Christopher Walken (The Deer Hunter), Denzel Washington (Training Day), Robin Williams (Good Will Hunting), Teresa Wright (Mrs. Miniver).

 Standing at left stage: Adrien Brody (The Pianist).
 On the right: Chris Cooper (Adaptation), Nicole Kidman (The Hours), Catherine Zeta-Jones (Chicago), Peter O’Toole (Honorary Oscar).

-Olivia de Havilland, Luise Rainer 75th Academy Awards photo: © Academy of Motion Picture Arts and Sciences.
+Image featuring Olivia de Havilland, Luise Rainer, and other Oscar-winning actors and actresses at the 75th Academy Awards: © Academy of Motion Picture Arts and Sciences.